unicode-org/icu/docs/userguide/design.md

 External ICU4C APIs are

-1.  declared in header files in unicode folders and exported at build/install time to an include/unicode folder
+1. declared in header files in unicode folders and exported at build/install time to an `include/unicode` folder

-2.  when C++ class members, are public or protected
+2. when C++ class members, are `public` or `protected`

-3.  do not have an "**@internal**" label
+3. do not have an `@internal` label

-Exception: Layout engine header files are not in a unicode folder, although the public ones are still copied to the include/unicode folder at build/install time.
-External layout engine APIs are the ones that have lifecycle labels and not an "@internal" label.
+Exception: Layout engine header files are not in a unicode folder, although the public ones are still copied to the `include/unicode` folder at build/install time.
+External layout engine APIs are the ones that have lifecycle labels and not an `@internal` label.

 #### External ICU4J APIs

 External ICU4J APIs are

-1.  declared in one of the ICU4J core packages (com.ibm.icu.lang, com.ibm.icu.math, com.ibm.icu.text, or com.ibm.icu.util) or one of the
+1. declared in one of the ICU4J core packages (`com.ibm.icu.lang`, `com.ibm.icu.math`, `com.ibm.icu.text`, or `com.ibm.icu.util`).
-    RichText packages (com.ibm.richtext)

-2.  public or protected class members
+2. `public` or `protected` class members

-3.  public or protected contained classes
+3. `public` or `protected` contained classes

-4.  do not have an "**@internal**" label
+4. do not have an `@internal` label

 #### "System" APIs

-"System" APIs are external APIs that are intended only for special uses for system-level code, for example u_cleanup().
+"System" APIs are external APIs that are intended only for special uses for system-level code, for example `u_cleanup()`.
 Normal users should not use them, although they are public and supported.
-System APIs have a "**@system**" label in addition to the lifecycle label that all external APIs have (see below).
+System APIs have a `@system` label in addition to the lifecycle label that all external APIs have (see below).

 #### Internal APIs